alibaba/minion/README.md

 ### Introduction

-Minion, which achives an approoach to broadbrand traffic like BT, implemented by python and based on HTTP protocol
+Minion, which achives an approach to broadbrand traffic like BT, implemented by python and based on HTTP protocol

 Minion can be easily used to dispatch data, similar to curl/wget.
 It